 May be able to assist homeowners and renters who are experiencing financial hardship due to the COVID-19 pandemic.

-On August 22, 2020, CATA reverted back to a COVID-19 adjusted full-service schedule.
-They require all passengers to wear face coverings while waiting for or riding on CATA vehicles and social distance when and where possible.
+All passengers are to wear face coverings while waiting for or riding on CATA vehicles and social distance when and where possible.

 The food pantry is available Mondays, Wednesdays, and Fridays from 9:30 a.m. to 11:30 a.m. and 1:00 p.m. to 2:30 p.m.